How to apply

 The visa process

-- The first step is to apply for the programme of your choice at the International Study Centre, and receive an offer.
-This is worth 30 points.
+- First, apply for the programme of your choice at the International Study Centre, and receive an offer.

-- Next, you must send the requested documents to be checked by staff at the International Study Centre.
-These will include your IELTS scores, tuberculosis certificate, financial statements and exam results (if you already have them).
+- Next, you must send the requested documents to be checked by the Admissions team or your Student Enrolment Adviser.

-- You will then pay a deposit and CAS payment to the International Study Centre.
+- You will then pay a deposit and CAS payment.

-- You will be issued a CAS, which is worth a further 10 points.
+- Your CAS will be issued.
 This means you can apply for your visa.

 - You may be invited to a credibility interview.

-- You will be contacted about the outcome of your visa application.
+- You will be contacted by UK Visas and Immigration (UKVI) regarding the outcome of your visa application.

 Visa credibility interviews

 You may be required to attend a credibility interview to ensure that you comply with the UK’s immigration rules.
 The purpose is for an Entry Clearance Officer (ECO) to establish that you are a genuine student.
 You need to show you are serious, and that you have good knowledge of your chosen university and course.
-Research in advance so that you are prepared for the interview.
-The process is designed to filter out people who might be planning to use a student visa to work or holiday in the UK.
+If you have done your research, the interview is nothing to worry about.
+The process is just designed to filter out people who are planning to use a student visa to work or holiday in the UK.